-If the email is not from the servers explicitly specified by the domain owner in their SPF record, there is uncertainty about the message origin and the receiving party (in this case CERGE-EI) have tool to recognize such unwanted behavior.
-It is solely up to the sender side to follow their own set rules, simply because they use SPF just voluntarily and hence express their intention to be respectable https://wiki.cerge-ei.cz/ Printed on 2025-07-01 00:12 party with a good reputation.
+If the email is not from the servers explicitly specified by the domain owner in their SPF record, there is uncertainty about the message origin and the receiving party (in this case CERGE-EI) have tool to https://wiki.cerge-ei.cz/ Printed on 2024-05-12 12:26 recognize such unwanted behavior.
+It is solely up to the sender side to follow their own set rules, simply because they use SPF just voluntarily and hence express their intention to be respectable party with a good reputation.